-The issue with hard water
+The issue with hard water and DIY laundry soap

-Hard water has high amounts of minerals present in it, and those minerals can hinder the removal of dirt and stains on your laundry.
+Hard water has high amounts of natural minerals in it, and those minerals can hinder the removal of dirt and stains on your laundry.
 While store-bought detergents have added chemicals to prevent those minerals from interfering with the cleaning process of the soap, homemade detergent doesn’t; this means your clothes won’t be as clean when washed in hard water and they may feel stiff or have a filmy residue.

-The issue with using cold water
+The issue with using cold water with homemade laundry detergent

 The ingredients used to make homemade laundry detergent don’t perform as well in cold water since they won’t dissolve completely.
 With most homemade laundry detergents, using warm or hot water is recommended.

-The challenge of rinsing
+The challenge of rinsing away DIY detergent

 Pro: Reduces toxic chemicals on your clothes